Sphynxcolt/Documentation/docs/home.md

 # Welcome to the Documentation site! 🎉

 > This site was built to help you solve any problems you might be having with apps in the AssistantApps range.
-This webpage is completely edittible and we encourage you to create [Issues][docsIssues] and [Pull Requests][docsPullRequests] on github to keep this website up to date!
+This webpage is completely editable and we encourage you to create [Issues][docsIssues] and [Pull Requests][docsPullRequests] on github to keep this website up to date!

 ## Quick Links